Picolab/TicTacToe/README.md

 ![Refreshed UI](https://picolab.github.io/TicTacToe/images/Step6b.png)

 ⁷ How to initiate a game.
-In the Agent tab, paste the initial message and sends it to Bob.
+In the Agent tab, paste the initial message and send it to Bob.

 ![Pasting the initial message](https://picolab.github.io/TicTacToe/images/Step7.png)